Cosmic velocity, density and halo mass function: Insights from deep learning: Method: Convolutional Neural network

 We use one of the most basic features of the simulation box, namely the phase space information of the DM particles.
 We make a 3D cubic image of the local neighbourhood of each particle at the initial snapshot of simulation boxes at $z = 100$.
 Each image consists of the particle itself at the central voxel.
 We use $0.5 \text{ Mpc }h^{-1}$ comoving size for resolution and an image size of $15$ voxels corresponding to $7.5 \text{ Mpc } h^{-1}$ comoving size for our model.
 We prepare the density and velocity field from the phase space by averaging the information of the particles for each voxel.
 Images consist of four channels, one for the normalized number of particles in each image pixel and three for the net velocity of particles in the three Cartesian coordinates.
 We want our model to predict the mass of each particle's final halo destination at the last snapshot $z=0$.
 For this task, first, we should fix the image resolution and the image size.
 The combination of $7.5 \text{ Mpc } h^{-1}$ image size and $0.5\text{ Mpc } h^{-1}$ resolution is the conservative image properties that give us a reasonable run time while preserving the essential information.
 We will study in more detail the choice of these two parameters in the next section after describing our deep learning model and method.
 The input of our ML model is the image constructed for each particle, and the output is the particle's final destination halo mass.

-ITodecrease our machine's sensitivity to different simulation realisations and to reduce the effect of Poisson error, we use 10 independent simulations.
-Since the number of large halos in the simulation dramatically decreases due to small boxsize and mass resolution consideration, our model may face a sample variance problem as it can not see enough halos at a large mass range.
+In order to decrease our machine's sensitivity to different simulation realizations and to reduce the effect of Poisson error, we use 10 independent simulations.
+Since the number of large halos in the simulation dramatically decreases due to small box size and mass resolution consideration, our model may face a sample variance problem as it can not see enough halos at a large mass range.
 Considering the independent simulations decreases the Poisson error due to the small number of large halos by a factor of one.
 To reduce it by a larger factor of two, we need 100 independent simulation boxes, which is challenging based on our computational power.
 We pick 300,000 particles randomly from all these boxes as our training sample.
 Increasing this number from 300,000 to 400,000 showed minor improvement in the result while adding to the computational cost extensively.